JudythG/Common-Phrases/README.md

 allows the user to decide what to do

 ### print_context(tokens, snippet_idx_map, poem_lines, poem)
-tokens -> list of strings or list of tuples (bigrams or trigrams) snippet_idx_map stores list of lines snippet appears in for each snippet
+tokens input are list of strings or list of tuples (bigrams or trigrams) snippet_idx_map stores list of lines snippet appears in for each snippet
 poem_lines: all the lines of the poem as a list of strings
 poem: whole poem as one string